reimagined/resolve/docs/middleware.md

 ---
 id: faq
 title: FAQ
-description: This describes how to use middleware in command handlers, read model resolvers and projections.
+description: This describes how to use middleware in aggregates, read model resolvers and projections.
 ---

 ## General Information